vistuleB/wly/writerly/README.md

     A paragraph with one line.

-    A paragraph
+    A second paragraph.
-    with
-    four small
-    lines.
+    With a second line.

     |> Child1
         attr3=val3